shapeshifter/shapeshifter-specification/docs/general-description/operate-phase.md

 During the operate phase, the AGR’s main goal is to adhere to its plan and respect the D-prognoses.[^12] In order to achieve this, FlexOfferRevocation the AGR must first plan to ensure assets operate in accordance with its forecast portfolio performance and that any flexibility sold is actually delivered.

-[^12]: UFTP allows for alternative baselines, see section 2.1.
+[^12]: UFTP allows for alternative baselines, see [General description](index.md).
 In case of alternative baselines, D-prognosis is optional.

 Next, the AGR measures the net demand or supply of its portfolio, in order to detect deviations from its plan and D-prognoses.
 Where deviations occur, the AGR re-optimizes its portfolio.